hackforla/UI-UX/.github/ISSUE_TEMPLATE/guest-speaker-consent.md

 During these tasks you will be asked to add links to the Resources/Instructions section, and that section is at the bottom of this issue (go view it now).

 ### Dependency
-- [ ] The guest speaker has been contacted informally by one of the UI/UX CoP co-leads
+- [ ] The guest speaker has been contacted informally by one of the UI/UX CoP co-leads.
 - [ ] The guest speaker has agreed to be a guest speaker for the UI/UX CoP on a specific date.

 ### Action Items